aakash94/Fit-Pixels/index.md

 _Character that moves entirely based on user's movement._

-Reward based ε decay strategy also outperforms exponential decay strategy when used with DQNs on the same problem, with the added benefit of easier hyperparameter tuning.
-Not only does it solve the environment quicker, it does so more consistently.

 ## Try it.

 We want to make a game that caters to your needs, which is why your feedback is critical for us.